Gas Safety Training

 Who needs to be trained?

-All persons who work with and come into contact with gases and associated equipment.
+All persons who work with, who supervise those who work with or may otherwise come into contact with gases and associated equipment.
 Gases come in many forms and may, for example, be compressed, liquefied, dissolved or cryogenic.It is the duty of the employer to ensure their persons are adequately trained and to establish competency.